Introduction

 Bogambara Prison

-The Bogambara Prison was the second largest prison in Sri Lanka, the first being the Welikada Prison in Colombo.
-On the 24th of August 2019, the Bogambara Prison was transformed into a cultural and tourism center named “Bogambara Cultural Park”.
+The Bogambara Prison was the 2nd largest prison in Sri Lanka.
+The largest prison in Colombo is Welikada Prison.
+On the 24th of August 2019, the Bogambara Prison was transformed into a cultural and tourism center named “Bogambara Cultural Park”

 Ran Avuda Mandapaya